cipick/amplitude-dev-center/docs/data/sdks/flutter-4/index.md

 );
 ```

-You can also customize the tracking with `DefaultTrackingOptions`, see code sample below.
+You can also customize the tracking with `DefaultTrackingOptions`.

 ```dart
 Amplitude(